Lares Trek Information 2023

 - Camping equipment

-- Cook and food during the camps
+- Cook and food during all trekking days

 - Pack horses

-- First aid kit, including oxygen
+- First aid kit, including an emergency oxygen tank

 - Entrance tickets to Machu Picchu